nymea/nymea-image-builder/README.md

 # guh-image-builder
 -----------------------------------------------------

-This script builds an Ubuntu 15.04 Vivid image for Raspberry Pi 2 with a preinstalled guh setup.
+This script builds an Ubuntu 15.04 Vivid image for Raspberry Pi 2 with a pre installed guh setup.

 Install needed packages: